MicrosoftDocs/azure-media-services/media-services/latest/player-shaka-player-how-to.md

 Follow these instructions if you need to implement your own instance of the player:

 1. Create an `index.html` file where you'll host the player.
+You should check to [confirm that the latest version of the CDN hosted Shaka player](https://www.jsdelivr.com/package/npm/shaka-player) is being used or compile your own version from the Github repo (as of this publishing we are using version 3.3.2).
 Add the following lines of code (you can replace the versions for newer if applicable):

     ```html
     <html>
       <head>
-        <script src="//cdn.jsdelivr.net/npm/shaka-player@3.0.1/dist/shaka-player.compiled.js"></script>
-        <script src="//cdn.jsdelivr.net/npm/mux.js@5.6.3/dist/mux.js"></script>
+        <script src="//cdn.jsdelivr.net/npm/shaka-player@3.3.2/dist/shaka-player.compiled.min.js"></script>
         <script type="module" src="index.js"></script>
       </head>
       <body>